 April 12, 2016

-This month Cook County President Toni Preckwinkle and the Cook County Health & Hospitals System released the proposal for construction of the new Central Campus Health Center, a new state-of-the-art outpatient facility that will adjoin John H. Stroger Jr. Hospital.
+This month Cook County President Toni Preckwinkle and the Cook County Health released the proposal for construction of the new Central Campus Health Center, a new state-of-the-art outpatient facility that will adjoin John H. Stroger Jr. Hospital.

-The new facility will help the Cook County Health & Hospitals System (CCHHS) improve the delivery of care for its patients and consolidate many functions now housed in three buildings that have passed their useful lives.
+The new facility will help the Cook County Health (CCH) improve the delivery of care for its patients and consolidate many functions now housed in three buildings that have passed their useful lives.

 “Building this new ambulatory care facility is more than replacing old buildings,” said Cook County Board President Toni Preckwinkle.
 “It is a transformative centerpiece for system-wide operational and programmatic reform.
 It will enable the health system to offer a modern patient experience that is competitive in contemporary healthcare markets for years to come by providing facilities that match the first-rate care already available through the health system.”